Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 The `flow.get_all_variables` gets the dictionary and `all_variables["myblob"].numpy()` gets the `myblob` object then converts it to a numpy array.

-Instead of `get_all_variables`, we can use `oneflow.load_variables` to update the values of varialbe.
+By contrary, we can use `oneflow.load_variables` to update the values of variable.

-The prototype of `oneflow.load_variables` is as follows:
+The signature of `oneflow.load_variables` is as follows:

 ```python
 def load_variables(value_dict, ignore_mismatch = True)
 ```

-Before using `load_variables`, we have to prepare a dictionary whose key is the `name` specified when creating `variable` and value is a numpy array.
+Before call `load_variables`, we have to prepare a dictionary whose key is the `name` specified when creating `variable` and value is a numpy array.
 After passing the dictionary to `load_variables`, `load_variables` will find the variable object in the job function based on the key and update the value.

 For example: